Irrelon/ForerunnerDB/readme.md

         }
     });

+You can also specify the key to check uniqueness against as an object path such as 'moo.foo'.

 ## Primary Keys
 If your data uses different primary key fields from the default "_id" then you need to tell the collection.
 Simply call the primaryKey() method with the name of the field your primary key is stored in: